 The Asian Film Festival of Dallas (AFFD) is a 501(c)(3) nonprofit organization dedicated to celebrating and supporting emerging and established Asian and Asian-American filmmakers and sharing the rich diversity of Asian culture through the medium of cinema.
-Over the last fourteen years, the festival has provided opportunities for over 400 Asian and Asian American filmmakers and documentarians to share their vision, often providing the only venue for their films to be shown in Dallas.
+Over the last fifteen years, the festival has provided opportunities for over 400 Asian and Asian American filmmakers and documentarians to share their vision, often providing the only venue for their films to be shown in Dallas.
 The films have also allowed festival goers a chance to experience other lives and cultures without leaving their seats.
-This year, AFFD is proud to celebrate its 15th annual film festival, July 14-21, 2016, at the Angelika Film Center in Dallas.
+This year, AFFD is proud to celebrate its 16th annual film festival, July 13-20, 2017, at the Angelika Film Center in Dallas.
 As we do every year, we will be featuring films from across the world, including films from Asian filmmakers right here in the USA.

 What We've Achieved

 - Brought to Dallas some of the biggest names in Asian-American film such as Justin Lin (director of Better Luck Tomorrow and Fast Five), Sung Kang (actor)

 - Given world premieres of dozens of independent films from the U.S. and beyond